kptdev/kpt/site/book/03-packages/07-publishing-a-package.md

 You may have a Git repo containing multiple packages. kpt provides a tagging convention to enable packages to be independently versioned.

-For example, let's assume the `wordpress` directory is not at the root of the repo, but instead is in the directory `packages/wordpress`:
+For example, let's assume the `wordpress` directory is not at the root of the repo but instead is in the directory `packages/wordpress`:

 ```shell